harikishore2004/ThreatDetectionSystem/README.md

 # AI-Powered Cybersecurity Threat Detection System

-The **AI-Powered Cybersecurity Threat Detection System** is designed to **identify and mitigate cyber threats in real-time**.
-By leveraging **Machine Learning (ML) and Artificial Intelligence (AI)**, the system analyzes network traffic, detects anomalies, and predicts potential security threats before they escalate.
+The AI-Powered Cybersecurity Threat Detection System is designed to identify and mitigate cyber threats in real-time.
+By leveraging Machine Learning (ML) and Artificial Intelligence (AI), the system analyzes network traffic, detects anomalies, and predicts potential security threats before they escalate.

 ---